 The home site of the Round Hill Society, a community group of the residents of Round Hill in Brighton, England.
 The site contains information about the area, latest news and reflections on life in Round Hill.

-The November Reporter mentioned CityClean’s upcoming consultation, regarding the proposal to introduce communal bins in Round Hill.
-This follows an audit by CityClean as part of their cost reducing modernisation programme.
-Timescales are to be confirmed, but the result of the consultation will be presented to the BHCC’s Environment, Transport and Sustainability Committee (ETSC) in September 2021, but the consultation itself has now been delayed until further notice.
+The November 2020 Round Hill Reporter mentioned CityClean’s upcoming consultation, regarding the proposal to introduce communal bins in Round Hill.
+This followed an audit by CityClean as part of their cost-reducing modernisation programme.
+The plan was to present the result of the consultation to the BHCC’s Environment, Transport and Sustainability Committee (ETSC) in September 2021, but the consultation itself has now been delayed until further notice.
 In the context of industrial action by CityClean's workforce, there can be no guarantee to empty communal bins daily as required.

 Arguments in favour of communal bins are understood, however it’s felt few people would like to have one outside their home and that nearby bins on the Upper Lewes Road that have been present for several years have not been made to work.
 We think finding suitable locations for communal bins in Round Hill will be extremely difficult without encroaching on peoples’ properties or sacrificing valued communal spaces such as planters or bike racks.
 Other areas of the city such as the North Laine and Hanover have also reported concerns including residents incorrectly being accused of fly tipping.
 Wheelie bins work successfully here so why change them?

 BHCC will confirm the timeline for the consultation, proposed locations of the communal bins and collection schedule within the consultation document.